 Any landlord, tenant, or other person violating the provisions of this section shall be subject to the penalty provisions of this chapter.

 Grounds.
-In addition to any other penalty prescribed herein, an owner may be subject to the revocation or suspension of the rental license issued hereunder upon the occurrence of one or more of the following:
+In addition to any other penalty prescribed herein, an owner may be subject to the revocation or suspension of a rental license issued hereunder upon the occurrence of one or more of the following:

 Conviction of a violation of this chapter in the Municipal Court or other court of competent jurisdiction.